jbakercoe/Pokemon/README.md

 # Pokemon

-A Pokemon style sandbox to practice coding structure.
+A Pokemon style sandbox made in Unity/C# to practice coding structure.
 Not a real game.

 Supports finding wild Pokemon.